Twins vs. Mariners: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Mariners: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Seattle Mariners and J.P.
-Crawford ready for the first of a three-game series against Byron Buxton and the Minnesota Twins on Monday at Target Field.
+The Minnesota Twins and Alex Kirilloff will hit the field against the Seattle Mariners and J.P.
+Crawford on Tuesday at 7:40 PM ET, in the second of a three-game series at Target Field.

-Oddsmakers list the Mariners as -115 favorites on the moneyline, while giving the underdog Twins -105 moneyline odds to win.
-The total is 8 runs for the game (with -115 odds to hit the over and -105 odds on the under).
+The Twins are favored in this one, at -120, while the underdog Mariners have +100 odds to win.
+The total is 8 runs for this game.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.